-2 Click the Web Applications node in the tree on the left.
+3 Click the Web Applications subnode.

-The list of deployed Web applications is displayed in the page is displayed in the Deployed Web Applications table on the Web Applications page.
+The list of deployed Web applications is displayed in the Deployed Web Applications table on the Web Applications page.

-▼ To Undeploy an Application From the Admin Console GUI
+To Undeploy an Application From the Admin Console GUI

-1 Open the Admin Console GUI by entering the following URL in a browser window:
+- 1 Open the Admin Console GUI by typing the following URL in a browser window: http://localhost:8080/admin/ - 2 Click the Applications node in the tree on the left.
+The node expands to display the Web Applications subnode. - 3 Click the Web Applications subnode.

-http://localhost:8080/admin/

-2 Click the Web Applications node in the tree on the left.